mschertzer/ercc_analysis/README.md

 **Download genome annotation files for your cell type:**

 You need a genome fasta file and a gtf file with gene features and coordinates.
-MM9 genome files were used in our analysis for the paper and are included in this github repository.
+MM9 genome files were used in our analysis for the paper.
 Genome files compiled by the UCSC Genome Browser (Haeussler et al., 2019), which can be downloaded from Illumina’s iGenomes site: <https://support.illumina.com/sequencing/sequencing_software/igenome.html>.

 * mm9_genome.fa
 * mm9_genes.gtf